ajvondrak/git-topics/doc/git-topics-integrate.1.md

 The "real" solution is generally to resolve merge conflicts as they happen, instead of trying to preempt them.
-As long as you're making the fixes already, you might as well record those in the merge commit itself: it's part of the history too, it's the most relevant place to record conflict resolutions (be sure to explain them in the commit message!), and you're guaranteed a merge commit via `--no-ff` regardless, which means the branch's history remains intact.
+As long as you're making the fixes already, you might as well record those in the merge commit itself: it's part of the history too.
+It's the most relevant place to record conflict resolutions (be sure to explain them in the commit message!), and you're guaranteed a merge commit via `--no-ff` regardless, which means the branch's history remains intact.